 Last night, I didn’t get much sleep.
 In the past several days, I have been bitten by something that left me itching all over again, all night long.
-My arms and legs are covered in red, swollen, itchy bites that were itching more and more throughout the night.
-I’d taken an antihistamine which provided no relief and used every anti-itch cream I had on hand, trying to get some relief.
+My arms and legs were covered in red, swollen, itchy bites that were itching more and more throughout the night.
+I’d taken an antihistamine that provided no relief and used every anti-itch cream I had on hand, trying to get some relief.

 As a result, I didn’t sleep more than four hours, according to my Fitbit.
-I managed to use Crazy Glue to glue the parts to my Fitbit together to keep the band together, until my new one arrives sometime in the future in the package we’re ordering from the US in the next few days, once the night trail cam arrives at our mailing service in the next few days.
+I managed to use Crazy Glue to glue the parts to my Fitbit together to keep the band together until my new one arrives sometime in the future in the package we’re ordering from the US in the next few days, once the night trail cam arrives at our mailing service in the next few days.

-By the end of today, tired as I am, I’ll have everything set up on my phone as I prefer and can put this small inconvenience behind me.
-For the remainder of today, a nap, and maybe watch another episode of “Fear of the Walking Dead” which I’m streaming during the day when Tom is busy with Ancestry.com and Facebook, his two favorite pastimes.
+By the end of today, tired as I am, I’ll have everything set up on my phone as I prefer and can put this minor inconvenience behind me.
+For the remainder of today, a nap, and maybe watch another episode of “Fear of the Walking Dead,” which I’m streaming during the day when Tom is busy with Ancestry.com and Facebook, his two favorite pastimes.
 Of course, at night, when we’re done sitting on the veranda and well after dinner, we always watch an episode or two of a streamed show together, of a favorite show we’re binge-watching.
 For today, that’s all the energy I have.

 Have a fantastic day, dear readers!